Ranma ½: Reception

 In their review of Viz Media's season five DVD box set, Anime News Network praised the Japanese cast's performance and the animation, but criticized the English version's slight script changes and minor voice actors while praising its main cast.
 They also remarked that while Ranma ½ is a classic, after a hundred episodes, the same jokes are just not funny anymore.
 THEM Anime Reviews Raphael See called the television series and the OVAs "one of the funniest things [he's] ever seen, anime or otherwise" and also praised the English dub as some of the best.
 However, he was much more critical of the first two films particularly for both using the same damsel in distress plot.
 Mike Toole of Anime News Network included Big Trouble in Nekronon, China at number 83 on The Other 100 Best Anime Movies of All Time, a list of "lesser-known, lesser-loved classics", calling it "a solid action-comedy and a good, well-rounded example of the appeal of Ranma ½".

 Legacy

 Hiroshi Aro admitted that he created Futaba-kun Change! based on Ranma ½.
 Western comic book artists who have cited Ranma ½ as an influence include Canadian Bryan Lee O'Malley on his series Scott Pilgrim and American Colleen Coover on her erotic series Small Favors.

 Film director Makoto Shinkai mentioned that Ranma ½ served as an inspiration for the 2016 animation film Your Name.
 Matt Bozon, creator of the Shantae video game series, cited Ranma ½ as a big influence on his work.
 The title of the fourth game, Shantae: 1/2 Genie Hero, is also a tribute to the series.

 In 2009, a crustacean species was discovered by Dr. Keiichi Kakui, which contains both male and female reproductive organs.
 It was later named Apseudes ranma in 2024, taking its name from Ranma Saotome.

+The series has created and/or popularized many characteristics that have become common tropes in anime, including Akane's violent tsundere, Kodachi's distinctive noblewoman/ojou-sama laugh, and Ryoga's perpetually lost sense of direction.